aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook/copy-and-move-worksheets-within-and-between-workbooks/_index.md

 ### **Moving a Worksheet within a Workbook**

 The code below shows how to move a worksheet from one position in a workbook to another.
-Executing the code moves the worksheet called Move from index 1 to index 2 in FirstWorkbook.xlsx.
+Executing the code moves the worksheet called **Move** from index 1 to index 2 in **FirstWorkbook.xlsx**.

 ```html
 <!DOCTYPE html>